OliviaJespersen/OliviaJespersen/README.md

 - 🔭 I’m currently working on PushPals

-- 🌱 I’m currently learning C, Haskell, Machine learning and Jupyter Notebook
+- 🌱 I’m currently learning web development and system programming in Linux

 - 🤝 I’m looking for help with my mental health :3